finos/open-source-readiness/docs/osr-resources/InnerSource.md

         alt="Image of slide number 5" />
     </div>
     <div class="slide-notes">
-      <p>Whilst advocating for Open Source in Sri Lanka and Asia in the
+      <p>Whilst advocating for open source in Sri Lanka and Asia in the
         2000s, there was a plethora of licenses developers had to understand and we had to educate developers on the may varieties of commercial and open source licenses to help them